shader-slang/slang/docs/design/semantic-checking.md

 1. One can define a total ordering on declarations (usually textual order in the source file) and only allow dependecies to follow that order, so that checking can follow the same order.
 This is the style of C/C++, which is inherited from the legacy of traditional single-pass compilers.

 2. One can define a total ordering on *phases* of semantic checking, so that every declaration in the file is checked at phase N before any is checked at phase N+1.
 E.g., the types of all variables and functions must be determined before any expressions that use those variables/functions can be checked.
-This is the style of, e.g., Java nad C#, which put a premium on defining context-free languages that don't dictate order of declaration.
+This is the style of, e.g., Java and C#, which put a premium on defining context-free languages that don't dictate order of declaration.

 Slang tries to bridge these two worlds: it has inherited features from HLSL that were inspired by C/C++, while it also strives to support out-of-order declarations like Java/C#.
 Unsurprisngly, this leads to unique challenges.